A Perfect Omelet

 A classic Fresh omelet with a simple salad or vegetable to go with it is a perfectly nourishing and satisfying meal.
 All that’s required are a couple of eggs, a knob of butter, salt and pepper.
 Cheese is a nice addition, but not essential.
 A glass of white wine for the cook never hurts.

-I’ll talk you through the basic technique in the recipe below.
+The images below walk you through the basic technique in the recipe below.
 Don’t be discouraged if you don’t nail it the first time around.
-Eggs are relatively inexpensive and it may take a few times to get it right.
-To help you along, I recommend this “how to” video by Jamie Oliver.
-It’s worth the few minutes it will take to watch it.
+Eggs are relatively inexpensive and even your rejects will still be tasty.

 - ½ tablespoon butter

-- 2 to 3 tablespoons grated Gruyere or sharp Cheddar cheese
+- 2 to 3 tablespoons grated Cheddar or Gruyere cheese

-Crack the eggs into a small bowl, add a pinch of salt and a few cracks of black pepper.
-Mix with a fork or whisk until the color and consistency is uniform.
+Crack the eggs into a small bowl, add salt and a few turns with a pepper grinder.
+Use a fork to vigorously whisk the eggs until they are one solid yellow color.